edstagdh/File_Prepare_HF/docs/README.md

 - [x] Add tags generation for scene upload process.
 - [ ] Add an option to process files without fetching data from TPDB API(Re-encode, Create Previews).
 - [x] Support for Static thumbnails generation without using Scorp VTM software.
-- [ ] Support other types of databases, e.g. StashDB.
+- [ ] ~~Support other types of databases, e.g. StashDB.~~ Note - I don't have access to other databases at this time.
 - [x] Add an option to use jpg format images.
 - [x] Add an option to upload to imgbox(supported static format images only), this requires restructure.
 - [x] Add an option to upload to imgbb(webp)
 - [x] Add an option to use free string parsing for scene matching.
 - [ ] Add an option to upload to hamster(webp)
 - [ ] Add an option to change output file naming format(select from list)
+- [x] Switch re-encoding progress bar from logger lines to tqdm.

 ## Installation